InsightSoftwareConsortium/ITKSphinxExamples/src/Contribute/ContributeWithGit.rst

 class name to be demonstrated.
 For instance an example which would demonstrate the usage of :itkdox:`itk::Image` will be generated in ``src/Examples/Core/Common/``.

+Please do not add images directly to the repository.
+Instead, use the :ref:`content link system <upload-binary-data>`.